Regulation

 Common gaps in KRITIS practice

-1. Only a one-time check at hiring
+1. Only a single check at hiring

 2. External service providers overlooked

 Maintenance technicians, external IT consultants, cleaning staff in data centers — often not screened.
-But they often have more access than some internal employees.
+But: they often have more access than some internal employees.

 3. No documentation